bootpack/bootpack/docs/getting-started.md

 Bootstrap's [Sass guide](https://getbootstrap.com/docs/5.3/customize/sass/) explains map overrides and import order.
 Do not edit files inside `node_modules`.

-The starter includes navigation, collapse, dropdown, forms, cards, alerts and core layout styles.
-To add a modal, for example, import `bootstrap/scss/modal` before the helpers/utilities API in `src/scss/bootstrap.scss`, and import `bootstrap/js/dist/modal` in `src/js/index.js`.
-Add both the component's markup and keyboard tests.
+The shared starter includes navigation, collapse, dropdown, forms, cards, alerts and core layout styles.
+The Elements catalog adds the other Bootstrap component families in its page entry.
+Follow `src/js/elements.js` and `src/scss/elements.scss` when adding a modal or other plugin only to a particular page.
+Add both its Sass and JavaScript imports, matching markup and keyboard tests.
+Move imports into the shared entry only when all pages need them.
 You can instead import all Bootstrap styles/JS if bundle size is not important for your project.

 Bootstrap 5 uses `data-bs-toggle` and `data-bs-target`.
 Do not use Bootstrap 4's `data-toggle` or add jQuery.
 Bootstrap 5.3 still uses Sass `@import`; the build